 The family was saddened at the death of son Daniel in 1849 and then daughter Mary in 1856.
 Six of their sons reached adulthood and become valued citizens of the state.
 Three fought in the Civil War, one became a judge another a lawyer and one was Mayor of Waukegan, Illinois.
 Their youngest son Charles remained on the family land here and ran the farm when his father died in 1861.
 Avis lived to be 86 and died in 1882.
 The Blodgett land would eventually pass to Will, the son of Charles, who lived in Downers Grove until his death in 1933.

 When Israel Blodgett died in 1861 he left a wife and six sons.
 He was recognized for being a friend to the pioneers and the local Native Americans.
 He was an experienced blacksmith, an inventor of a self-scouring plow to cut thru the prairie grass and an abolitionist.
 One of his last wishes was to be buried in a simple pine coffin as he found it would last better in the wet prairie ground.
 He told his sons to cover it with black cloth if they wanted to hide the pine box.
 This burial method would soon be used by many.
 His grave can be found in the Main Street Cemetery in Downtown Downers Grove.

-The Downers Grove Historical Society is happy to honor Israel Porter Blodgett as the Founder of the Year for 2017.
+The Downers Grove Historical Society honored Israel Porter Blodgett as the Founder of the Year in 2017.